OpenSILEX/phis-docs-community/docs/devices.md

 One selects the sensor that need to be characterized providing two pieces of information :

 - Type
-- URI (will be changed to Alias in a future version of PHIS)
+- URI (will be changed to Alias in a future version of Phis)

 #### Cameras